Tallulah Gorge in Tallulah Falls, Georgia

 Love trains?
 Here are 6 Ways to See Georgia by Train this Fall.

-Vogel State Park in Blairsville, Georgia, in the fall
+Vogel State Park in Blairsville, Georgia, where fall's colors are reflected in a glassy lake

 Vogel State Park in Blairsville, Georgia.
 Photo by @dineshchitlangia